monad-devrel/monad-china101-demo/CONTRIBUTING.md

 - Search for existing Issues and PRs before creating your own.
 - Contributions should only fix/add the functionality in the issue OR address style issues, not both.
 - If you're running into an error, please give context.
 Explain what you're trying to do and how to reproduce the error.
-- Please use the same formatting in the code repository.
+- Please ensure your code adheres to the repository's formatting standards.
 You can configure your IDE to do it by using the prettier / linting config files included in each package.
-- If applicable, please edit the README.md file to reflect the changes.
+- If your changes impact functionality or usage, please update the README.md file accordingly.

 ### Issues